jlinoff/git2dot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://cloud.githubusercontent.com/assets/2991242/22431258/c89d7e7c-e6c5-11e6-826e-cf7450b9f125.png" width="1100" alt="example2">

 For such a small graph the crunch operation doesn't really make things simpler but for larger graphs where dot may move the branch and tag information around, it can be a much cleaner view.

+There are two more options you will want to think about for make large graphs more readable: `--choose-branch` and `--choose-tag`.
+As described earlier, they prune the graph so that is only considers the parent chains of the specified branches or tags.
+This can be very useful to determining where branches occurred.